e121016373/resourceMangementTool/README.md

    cd src/svc-dotnetcore3
    ```

-2. Double click on svc-dotnetcore.sln to open up the Visual Studio solution, in solution explorer you will find two projects (Database, Web.API)
+2. Double click on svc-dotnetcore.sln to open up the Visual Studio solution, in solution explorer you will find three projects (Database, Tests, Web.API)
 3. Right click on the Database project and select 'Publish...'
 4. In the Publish Database window select 'Edit...'
 5. Select the 'Browse' tab and enter the server name (same as the one in SSMS), using the dropdown menu, select the database instance in (SMSS), click on 'Test Connection' and ensure the connection is successful, click 'OK' once the test connection is successful